So, you want to raise money. A lot of money. But you don't know where to start. Well, you're not alone.

 Large campaigns (and the most successful ones) will have a strong campaign leader who is not a staff person and who may - or may not - be a board member.
 You might ask them to co-sign general fundraising letters.
 You might ask them to open doors for you.
 And you might even ask them to help you approach and ask key donor prospects.

-Forces For Good: The Six Practices of High-Impact Nonprofits, there's a terrific anecdote about how the founder of a small, Georgia-based nonprofit persuaded former president Jimmy Carter to become an advocate for their program.
+In the book Forces For Good: The Six Practices of High-Impact Nonprofits, there's a terrific anecdote about how the founder of a small, Georgia-based nonprofit persuaded former president Jimmy Carter to become an advocate for their program.
 President Carter's involvement changed how that small nonprofit was able to raise money - and how much they were able to raise.
 The organization?
 Habitat for Humanity, which grew from $3 million in annual revenue to more than $100 million in the first decade after President Carter became their chief evangelist.

 Granted, most of us don't know former presidents.
 So, instead, ask who you (as staff and board members) know that fervently believes in your work (see #2) and would be willing to support your campaign at a leadership level.